JamsRepos/pi-scripts/README.md

 - `rclone` must be installed and configured with a remote from which the backup should be restored.

 ### Usage
 To use the script, make sure it is executable with `chmod +x restore.sh`, then run it with `./restore.sh`.
-The script will display a menu of the available backups on the mount and prompt the user to select one to restore.
-The user will then be prompted to choose a local or remote restore.
+The script will display a menu of the available backups on the mount and prompt the user to select one to restore or to restore all containers.
+If the user chooses to restore a specific container, they will then be prompted to choose a local or remote restore.

 ### Customization
 There are several variables at the top of the script that can be customized to fit your specific setup: